Kia K900 Insurance Rates

 Wyoming | $1,250 | -$150 | -10.7% |

-Using high physical damage deductibles could cut rates by as much as $530 annually, whereas buying more liability protection will increase rates.
-Switching from a 50/100 bodily injury protection limit to a 250/500 limit will raise rates by up to $414 extra every 12 months.
+Using high physical damage deductibles could cut rates by as much as $530 a year, whereas increasing liability limits will increase rates.
+Switching from a 50/100 limit to a 250/500 limit will cost as much as $414 extra every 12 months.
 View Rates by Deductible or Liability Limit

 Model Year | Comprehensive | Collision | Liability | Total Premium |